How to Unblock a Shower Drain Without Chemicals

 Sometimes all you require is a reliable wire hanger

-Step 2: Create an Hook
+Step 2: Create a Hook

-Create a small hook on the end of the wire that you just straightened.
+Create a small hook on the top of the wire that you just straightened out.

-Step 3: Go fishing for Hair and Debris
+Step 3: Search for hair and Debris

 Method 3: Wet/Dry Vacuum

-Set the vacuum into "liquids" or "wet" mode.
+The vacuum should be set in "liquids" or "wet" mode.

-2. Cover Overflow Drain
+Step 2: Cover Overflow Drain

-Cover any overflow drains with duct tape or a wet cloth to ensure maximum suction power.
+Make sure to cover any drains that have overflows using duct tape or a wet cloth to ensure maximum suction power.

-Step 3: Connect Hose to drain
+Step 3: Connect Hose to Drain

-Connect the hose to your drain, making an airtight seal.
+Connect the hose to the drain to create an air-tight seal.

 Step 4: Turn on Vacuum